 Recommended for Best Attractions & Activities because: The Classical Chinese Garden is another of the beautiful must-see gardens in Portland.

-Jason's expert tip: In addition to tea, the tea house has great snacks.
+Jason's expert tip: In addition to tea, the tea house has great snacks like moon cake and dumplings.

 Of all of Portland's public gardens, The Rose Test Gardens are certainly the most grand, though the Peninsula Rose Gardens are probably the most architecturally beautiful.
 With over 400 species of roses, the Test Gardens are proving grounds for new rose hybrids before being released into the commercial market.
 Portland, often referred to as the Rose City, offers the perfect climate for rose breeding, and they grow here as well as anywhere.
 Built on terraces in the West Hills above downtown, the Test Gardens off dramatic views of Portland.
 In the summer months, the roses create a rainbow of colors and scents.
 The best blooms start appearing in late June.
 Summer concerts and close proximity to other Washington Park attractions make these gardens one of Portland's most popular destinations.